After Wisdom Tooth Removal

 A certain amount of bleeding is to be expected following surgery.
 Slight bleeding, oozing, or redness in the saliva is not uncommon.
-Excessive bleeding may be controlled by first rinsing or wiping any old clots from your mouth, then placing a gauze pad over the area and biting firmly for thirty minutes.
+Excessive bleeding may be controlled by first rinsing then placing a gauze pad over the area and biting firmly for thirty minutes.
 Repeat if necessary.
 If bleeding continues, bite on a moistened tea bag for thirty minutes.
 The tannic acid in the tea bag helps to form a clot by contracting bleeding vessels.
-To minimize further bleeding, do not become excited, sit upright, and avoid exercise.
-If bleeding does not subside, call for further instructions: Oral Surgery & Dental Implant Office in San Luis Obispo CA Phone Number 805-541-5611.
+To minimize further bleeding, sit upright, do not become excited, and avoid exercise.
+If bleeding does not subside, call for further instructions: San Luis Obispo Office Phone Number 805-541-5611.

-For severe pain, take the tablets prescribed as directed.
+For severe pain, take the prescribed medication as directed.
 The prescribed pain medicine will make you groggy and will slow down your reflexes.
 Do not drive an automobile or work around machinery.
 Avoid alcoholic beverages.
 Pain or discomfort following surgery should subside more and more every day.
-If pain persists, it may require attention and you should call the office: Oral Surgery & Dental Implant Office in San Luis Obispo CA Phone Number 805-541-5611.
+If pain persists, it may require attention and you should call the office: San Luis Obispo Office Phone Number 805-541-5611.

-After general anesthetic or IV sedation, liquids should be initially taken.
-You should prevent dehydration by taking fluids regularly.
-Do not use straws.
-Drink from a glass.
+After general anesthetic or IV sedation, drink plenty of fluids to prevent dehydration.
+Drink from a glass and do not use straws.
 The sucking motion can cause more bleeding by dislodging the blood clot.
 You may eat anything soft by chewing away from the surgical sites.

-High-calorie, high protein intake is very important.
-Refer to the section on suggested diet instructions in the brochure given to you by Dr. Janette.
+High calorie, high protein intake is very important.
 Nourishment should be taken regularly.
 Your food intake will be limited for the first few days.
 You should compensate for this by increasing your fluid intake.
 At least 5–6 glasses of liquid should be taken daily.
 Try not to miss a single meal.
-You will feel better, have more strength, less discomfort, and heal faster if you continue to eat.
+You will feel better, have more strength, less discomfort and heal faster if you continue to eat.